 Although Children Compose 20 Percent of the U.S. Population, Only About Five-10 Percent of Federal Research Dollars are Directed to Pediatrics

 Although children make up about 20 percent of the U.S. population, the National Institutes of Health (NIH) dedicates only about five to 10 percent of its annual research budget to pediatrics.
-At Nationwide Children’s Hospital, Brown announced plans to introduce bipartisan legislation to ensure that the NIH investment in pediatric research is more equitable and reflective of the size and breadth of the pediatric patient community.
-The bill seeks a reasonable proportion of pediatric research grants for rare diseases or conditions like Madison’s.
+Brown announced plans to introduce bipartisan legislation to ensure that the NIH investment in pediatric research is more equitable and reflective of the size and breadth of the pediatric patient community.
+The bill seeks a reasonable proportion of pediatric research grants for rare diseases or conditions.

 This legislation is endorsed by the American Academy of Pediatrics, American Board of Pediatrics, American Pediatric Society, Association of Medical School Pediatric Department Chairs, Association of Pediatric Program Directors, Children’s Hospital Association, Coalition for Pediatric Medical Research, Federation of Pediatric Organizations, FightSMA, EveryLife Foundation for Rare Diseases, National Down Syndrome Society, Parent Project Muscular Dystrophy, and Society for Pediatric Research.